Matthew 19

 ‘Apolua’ Translated As Divorce

-The word ‘divorce’ is a legal term.
+In Acts 19:41, we find the word, ‘dismissed’, this is the word, ‘apoluo’.
 So, if it’s valid to translate ‘apoluo’ only as such, then we must admit that in Acts 19:41, for example, the entire assembly were married to the town clerk of Ephesus and then divorced by him.

 It seems to me that many who support the idea that Matthew 5 is addressing the matter of divorce are perhaps not making a distinction between being separated, without being divorced, and actually being divorced.
 The problem Jesus was speaking about isn’t primarily focused on ‘divorce’ but on the ‘sending away’.